isomerpages/mlaw-corp/_admission-to-the-bar/3b-supporting-documents.md

 ---
-layout: leftnav-page-content
-title: Supporting Documents for Applications for Exemption
+title: 'Supporting Documents for Applications for Exemption'
 permalink: /admission-to-the-bar/applications-to-the-minister-for-law-for-exemption/supporting-documents/
-breadcrumb: Supporting Documents for Applications for Exemption
+breadcrumb: 'Supporting Documents for Applications for Exemption'
-collection_name: admission-to-the-bar
-second_nav_title: Applications to the Minister for Law for Exemption
+third_nav_title: 'Applications to the Minister for Law for Exemption'

 ---

 <style>
 ol li .alpha li {list-style-type: lower-alpha;}